GandaFixe/PumpFunTransactionBot/README.md

 ## Support

-If you have any question/problem, you can contact me on GitHub.
+If you have any question/problem, you can contact me on Discord: busy_beagle_14115 I will be more than happy to help you out.

 Happy bumping!